 Dallas-Fort Worth is packed full of water parks, so we’ve collected a few of our favorite destinations, including wake parks, stand-alone surfing rides and the biggest parks with the most daring slides.
-Stay the weekend at one of the local resorts with spectacular water parks of their own, get more out of your day with special events like outdoor movies over the water, or take it easy with a spa-water park hybrid experience.
+Stay the weekend at one of the local resorts with spectacular water parks of their own, get more out of your day with special events such as outdoor movies over the water, or take it easy with a spa-water park hybrid experience.

 Go Big Time